bigomics/omicsplayground-doc/dataprep/dataprep_example.rst

     R counts_from_FASTQ.R

-Although the script default choice is Salmon, users can modify it and use any other software, including `Kallisto <https://pachterlab.github.io/kallisto/>`__ or `Star <http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf>`__.
+Although the script default choice is `Salmon <https://combine-lab.github.io/salmon/>`__, users can modify it and use any other software, including `Kallisto <https://pachterlab.github.io/kallisto/>`__ or `Star <http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf>`__.
 Afterwards, the user can continue with similar instructions like in the next